hvyas3662/php_DBEngin/README.md

 ## How to use
-stap 1 : Download and put Php_DBEngin folder in your html project folder.
+stap 1 : Download and put Php_DBEngine folder in your html project folder.

-stap 2 : Now change the value of $servername, $username, $password, $database in php_DBEngin -> engin.php file.
+stap 2 : Now change the value of $servername, $username, $password, $database in php_DBEngine -> engine.php file.

-stap 3 : In your index.php( or the file where you want to use database ) file include engin.php file.
+stap 3 : In your index.php( or the file where you want to use database ) file include engine.php file.

 stap 4 : done! just use the function in your file.

 ## sample code
-   // including engin<br>
+   // including engine<br>
-   include 'php_DBEngin/engin.php';
+   include 'php_DBEngine/engine.php';

    // fetch data fom admins table<br>
    print_r(fetch_data("SELECT * from admins "));